Keyboard shortcuts

 cargo test --test integration

-cargo +nightly fuzz run transaction_validation
+cd fuzz && cargo +nightly fuzz run <target_name>

 Run with MIRI